 In this week’s episode of the Fun Kids Science Weekly, Dan’s chatting to Victoria Martin – a physicist and a researcher on the ATLAS experiment at the Large Hadron Collider!

 Plus, we discover the everyday things that wouldn’t exist if it wasn’t for space travel, learn how chip fat could be used to power cars in the future and meet a deadly Australian jellyfish!
+Just be careful with what you travel in or you could get into an accident and have to call Smith Jones Solicitors car accident claims.

 Click the play button to listen to the latest episode!